saltyorg/docs/docs/reference/accounts.md

 - `dns`: DNS-related settings.

-  - `enabled`: Controls whether subdomains are created at Cloudflare

-    - Default is `yes`.

   - `proxied`: Controls whether Cloudflare records should be "proxied" or "DNS only".

     - Default is `no`.